IdeasLab on the Global Redesign Initiative (Values and People)

 Studies in French and History, Magdalen College, Oxford; studies at Ecole Nationale d'Administration...

 Senior Vice-President, corporate social responsibility practice, Cisco; leadership has helped make C...

 BA in Politics and Social Science, Durham University; doctorate, University of Oxford, including a y...

-Managing Director and Member of the Managing Board, World Economic Forum
+Head of the Centre for the Global Agenda, Member of the Managing Board, World Economic Forum

 BA in Economics and French, Tufts; Master's in International Affairs, Columbia.
 Former: Corporate Le...